Direct Observation of Procedural Skills (DOPS)

 4 Month Progress Review – scheduled meeting between the Resident and Primary Preceptor/Site Director, which occurs generally every 4-5 months over the period of training.
 Dring this meeting, the Primary Preceptor/Site Direcotr reviews with the Resident, the Resident’s assessment data collected over the previous 4-5 months and provides feedback on how the Primary Preceptor/site Director feeld the Resident is progressing (on track, or not) in relation to the identified set of EPAs and expected level of competency (level of supervision) for the time point at which the review occurs.
 A progress report is completed at the end of each review, which must be signed by the Resident, Primary Preceptor and Division Director/Site Director.

-Please see the Progress Review Process section for more information
+Please see the Progress Review Process section below for more information

 American Board of Family Medicine In-Training Examination (USITE)